Davis Floyd: After the conspiracy

 The same year he remarried to Elizabeth Robards after the death of his first wife.
 That year Floyd's company was awarded contracts to build the state executive buildings in Corydon.
 He built a new home for himself in Corydon in 1817, the home was later occupied by Governor and later Senator William Hendricks.

-On October 13, 1817 he was appointed by Jonathan Jennings as the first Judge of Floyd County, Indiana.
+On October 13, 1817, he was appointed by Jonathan Jennings as the President Judge of the Second Circuit of Indiana.
+When Floyd County was formed in 1819, it was added to the Second Circuit, making Judge Davis the first Circuit Judge of Floyd County, Indiana.
 He served as judge until 1823.
 It is believed by some that Floyd County was named for him, but omitted from the record because of his involvement with Aaron Burr.
 According to the Indiana State Library the county was named for John Floyd, an early settler in Floyd County.
-John Floyd was Davis Floyds' Uncle.
+John Floyd was Davis Floyds' uncle.
 However the original statute creating the county does not cite a source for the name.

 Floyd participated in creating a masonic Grand Lodge in Coryon in 1817.
 He, along with most every notable man in the state, was a member of the Masonic fraternity.

 Floyd built a home in Corydon, Indiana in 1817 and opened a general store in 1818, but in the Panic of 1819 Floyd lost most of his fortune, his store, and his home.
 His home was later bought by Governor William Hendricks and is now a part of the Corydon Capitol State Historic Site.
 He unsuccessfully tried to re-enter politics in 1822 but was defeated in the congressional election by the popular Jonathan Jennings.
 Floyd's life in Indiana is described as "shrewd and crafty" by the Indiana Historical Society.